Troubleshooting

 Socketed Simpson & Partners EV chargers have a built-in motor lock that secures the charging cable during use.
 This motor-driven locking pin ensures safety by preventing the cable from being removed while the car is charging.

-You can also enable Tethered Mode in the Simpson & Partners app to keep the cable permanently locked into the charger.
+You can also enable Tethered Mode in the Simpson & Partners app, by pressing the "lock cable button".
+This will keep the cable permanently locked into the charger.

 Occasionally, the motor lock may become stuck—either locking the cable in place, or preventing a new cable from being inserted.